chrisvltn/The-AI-Engineer-Challenge/api/README.md

 ## Error Handling

-The API includes basic error handling for:
+The API includes comprehensive error handling for:
+- Invalid input validation (422)
 - Invalid API keys
 - OpenAI API errors
-- General server errors
+- General server errors (500)

-All errors will return a 500 status code with an error message.
+## Production Deployment

+### Security Checklist
+- [ ] Use HTTPS in production
+- [ ] Set up proper logging
+- [ ] Configure firewall rules
+- [ ] Use a reverse proxy (nginx/Apache)
+- [ ] Set up monitoring and alerting

+## Troubleshooting

+### Common Issues
+1. **"API key must start with sk-"**
+   - Solution: Ensure you're using a valid OpenAI API key

+2. **"Validation error"**
+   - Solution: Check your input format and ensure all required fields are present

+## Contributing

+When contributing to this API:
+- Follow security best practices
+- Add tests for new features
+- Update documentation for any changes
+- Ensure input validation is comprehensive